pasiol/edunetes/README.md

     ansible-playbook playbook-cluster-nodes-workers-join.yaml --private-key=.ssh/id_edunetes -u kubeadmin
     ansible-playbook playbook-cluster-finalize.yaml --private-key=.ssh/id_edunetes -u kubeadmin

-After configuration, you can check the status of the cluster and pods with the following commands.
+After configuration, you can check the status of the cluster and pods with the following commands.Terraform provisioning may require apparmor modifications.
+Be careful with this.

     kubectl get nodes -o wide
     NAME                             STATUS   ROLES           AGE     VERSION   INTERNAL-IP     EXTERNAL-IP   OS-IMAGE             KERNEL-VERSION       CONTAINER-RUNTIME